 And so to dessert, which brings another choice.
 But you won’t see the 'usual suspects' prevalent on so many menus - instead, you might be offered set sheep's yoghurt with seasonal fruit accompaniments, or perhaps a luscious peach with ricotta, doughnut & coriander.

-Personal preferences will always have a particular significance in menus that offer less choices, so some dishes will go down better than others - and the most memorable may well be the simplest, as in the gorgeous three-day fermented beer and malt brown bread that's served with Cuinneog butter to start your meal, or a standout salad of sprouting broccoli with new season potatoes and moonhead lettuce dressed with anchovy & mustard...
+Personal preferences will always have a particular significance in menus that offer less choices, so some dishes will go down better than others - and the most memorable may well be the simplest, as in a gorgeous three-day fermented beer and malt brown bread that's served with Cuinneog butter to start your meal, or a standout salad of sprouting broccoli with new season potatoes and moonhead lettuce dressed with anchovy & mustard...

-All round Potager is a very worthy successor to the original Skerries fine dining destination, The Red Bank - and, like Terry McCoy, Cathal and Sarah also look set to enjoy many years of success here.
+Potager is a very worthy successor to the original Skerries fine dining destination, The Red Bank - and, like Terry McCoy, Cathal and Sarah also look set to enjoy many years of success here.

 *Accommodation is available at the adjacent Red Bank House, an 18-room guesthouse run by Terry McCoy and his son, Ross.